jiahao42/jiahao42.github.io/posts/the-future-of-software-is-duck.md

 #### A tiny example

 A new engineer adds a "care coordinator" role.
 They grep for patient record access, find 4 files saying slightly different things, pick the one that looks most recent.
-Claude Code adds a billing integration - misses the Notion doc, exposes records to billing admins.
+Claude Code adds a billing integration, but it misses the Notion doc, exposes records to billing admins.
 The PR looks fine.
 It ships.
 The HIPAA rationale lived in someone's head, and that person left.

 But imagine a graph bootstraps from your code automatically - it already knows `patient.record` requires role in `["doctor", "nurse"]`.
 A senior engineer notices the HIPAA edge is missing, adds it once.
-Now the care coordinator PR hits that node - hard stop, with the exact regulation attached.
+Now the care coordinator PR hits that node, hard stop, with the exact regulation attached.
 Claude Code's billing integration, same.
 The rule is permanent.
 The rationale doesn't disappear when the engineer leaves, because it was never in their head to begin with.

 Why does every reader have pay the full decoding cost every time, when we only need to pay it once with the new layer?